udexon/GOEHDOM/README.md

 We believe this concise and well defined question encapsulates the roadmap towards achieving human level artificial intelligence.

-We invite readers to consider this possibility:

 ### Automated Maintenance of Free Software Repositories as Measurement of Timeline Towards Technological Singularity (AMFSRTS, pronounced "AM-first")

+We invite readers to consider the following scenario:

 1. The number of programmers involved in improving code in GitHub or other free software repositories is huge.